2001 UAW-DaimlerChrysler 400

 The 2001 UAW-DaimlerChrysler 400 was the third stock car race of the 2001 NASCAR Winston Cup Series and the fourth iteration of the event.
 The race was held on Sunday, March 4, 2001, in North Las Vegas, Nevada at Las Vegas Motor Speedway, a 1.5 mi permanent D-shaped oval racetrack.
 The race took the scheduled 267 laps to complete.
 At race's end, Jeff Gordon, driving for Hendrick Motorsports, would make a late-race comeback from the back to win his 53rd career NASCAR Winston Cup Series win and his first of the season.
 To fill out the podium, Dale Jarrett of Robert Yates Racing and Sterling Marlin of Chip Ganassi Racing with Felix Sabates would finish 2nd and 3rd, respectively.

 Background

 The layout of Las Vegas Motor Speedway, the venue where the race was held.

 Las Vegas Motor Speedway, located in Clark County, Nevada outside the Las Vegas city limits and about 15 miles northeast of the Las Vegas Strip, is a 1,200-acre (490 ha) complex of multiple tracks for motorsports racing.
-The complex is owned by Speedway Motorsports, Inc., which is headquartered in Charlotte, North Carolina.
+The complex is owned by Speedway Motorsports, which is headquartered in Charlotte, North Carolina.